 The focus for today will be on how Vitamin D deficiency impacts primarily your thyroid and your risk of developing certain thyroid-related disease states.

 Just realize, though, that Vitamin D deficiency can also cause MANY other issues in your body and it is something that should be addressed (you can skip down to my recommendations if you want now).

 As it relates to your thyroid, low levels of Vitamin D have been associated with 3 very important areas:

-- The development of Graves' disease (4) (an autoimmune disease which causes hypERthyroidism)
+- The development of Graves’ di (4) (an autoimmune disease that causes hypERthyroidism) sease

 This doesn’t mean that Vitamin D deficiency will always CAUSE these disease states, but we have strong evidence which indicates that Vitamin D deficiency increases your risk of developing these diseases compared to healthy people.